SymbiFlow/sphinxcontrib-hdl-diagrams/README.md

 Sphinx Extension which generates various types of diagrams from Verilog code.

 [sphinxcontrib-verilog-diagrams](https://github.com/SymbiFlow/sphinxcontrib-verilog-diagrams)
-is an extension to Sphinx to make it easier to write nice documentation from Verilog files.
+is a Sphinx extension to make it easier to write nice documentation from Verilog files.
 It primarily uses [Yosys](https://github.com/YosysHQ/yosys) to do the Verilog reading.

+Check out the [documentation](https://sphinxcontrib-verilog-diagrams.readthedocs.io/en/latest) for examples.

 ## Installation